codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   If you have already installed a GitOps Runtime in your account and want to install additional Runtimes on different clusters within the same account, you can continue with a [simplified installation](#install-additional-gitops-runtimes-in-account) from the Codefresh UI, or use [Terraform](/install-gitops-runtime-via-terraform).
   When installing additional GitOps Runtimes, Git provider, Shared Configuration Repository, and the repository for the Helm chart, for example, are not required, as they have been already set up for your account.

+{{site.data.callout.callout_warning}}
->**ArgoCD password WARNING**:
+**ArgoCD password WARNING**
   Avoid changing the Argo CD password using the `argocd-initial-admin-secret` via the Argo CD UI.
 Doing so can cause system instability and disrupt the Codefresh platform.
+{{site.data.callout.end}}